mixMC is a multivariate framework implemented in

 mixOmics for microbiome data analysis.
-The framework takes into account the inherent characteristics of microbiome data, namely sparsity (large number of zeroes in the data) and compositionality (resulting from the scaling we use to account for uneven sequencing depth per sample).
-The mixMC framework aims at identifying key microbial communities associated with their habitat or environment.
+The framework takes into account the inherent characteristics of microbiome data, namely sparsity (a large number of zeros in the data) and compositionality (occurring naturally in ecosystems, as well as resulting sequencing artefacts).
+The mixMC framework aims to identify key microbial communities associated with their habitat or environment.

 mixOmics package.
 If you would like to download the full data sets and the associated R scripts used for the paper, then click on the following links:

 How does mixMC fit into mixOmics?

 mixOmics but with a bit of tweaking.
 The method sPLS-DA has been improved with CLR transformation and includes a multilevel decomposition for repeated measurements design that are commonly encountered in microbiome studies.
 The multilevel approach we developed in enables the detection of subtle differences when high inter-subject variability is present due to microbial sampling performed repeatedly on the same subjects but in multiple habitats.
-To account for subject variability the data variance is decomposed intowithin variation (due to habitat) and between subject variation , similar to a within-subjects ANOVA in univariate analyses.
+To account for subject variability, the data variance is decomposed into within variation (due to habitat) and between subject variation , similar to a within-subjects ANOVA in univariate analyses.

-plotLoadings to visualise the OTUs selected by sPLSDA on each component and the sample group or habitat in which the OTU is most (or least) abundant.
+plotLoadings to visualise the OTUs selected by sPLS-DA on each component and the sample group or habitat in which the OTU is most (or least) abundant.
 See examples in our other tabs.

-What is new?
 What is next?